olinjs/olinjs/lessons/05-css-development-grace/README.md

-# Class6 - CSS, Development Style and Grace
+# Lesson 5 - CSS, Development Style and Grace

 In this lesson we're going to cover some big ideas that span front-end and back-end development (and life!), and also round out our front-end knowledge by learning about CSS.